WitteStier/grepolis-hacker/README.md

 ### How to use

 1. [Open your browser console.](https://www.google.com/search?q=how+to+open+the+browser+console)
-2. Copy & Paste the following code.
+2. Copy & Paste the following code in your console.
    `$.getScript('https://rawgit.com/WitteStier/grepolis-hacker/master/js/setup.js');`
 3. Press enter.
 4. Confirm you want to autoFarm.